libvips/libvips/doc/Developer-checklist.md

-You can see much larger improvements with other formats, and quality will often be better as well, since `thumbnail` will automatically premultiply and will render vector images at the correct size.
+You can see much larger improvements with other formats, and quality will often be better as well, since `thumbnail` will automatically premultiply and can render vector images directly at the correct size.

 ## Don't use `thumbnail_image`